 Till 2018, the National Eligibility cum Entrance Test, introduced in place of the erstwhile All India Pre Medical Test (AIPMT) in 2016, was conducted by the CBSE as a single window entrance on the first Sunday of May each year.
-However, following concerns raised by candidates on the pressure put on them to clear the largest MBBS entrance exam in one go or repeat another year, the National Testing Agency (NTA) has been set up by the Government of India and will hold the exam twice a year from 2019 onwards.
-NEET 2019 will be conducted in the months of February and May across eight different slots in each session and the candidates will be allowed to book one exam date and slot in each session.
-The best of two scores from both sessions will be considered for MBBS admissions through NEET 2019.
-Another major change that has been introduced is that the exam will be held as a Computer Based Test (CBT).
+However, following concerns raised by candidates on the pressure put on them to clear the largest MBBS entrance exam in one go or repeat another year, the National Testing Agency (NTA) has been set up by the Government of India and conducts the exam.
+NEET 2020 will be conducted in the last week of May, in offline mode.

 Government college MBBS seats are the most sought after through NEET, followed by those offered in reputed Deemed Universities like Kasturba Medical College Manipal and Central Universities like Banaras Hindu University.
 The Armed Forces Medical College, Pune, is the only institute which shortlists students for its MBBS course through NEET scores but also conducts its own subsequent interview and selection process.